 Cover Level

-Basic policies cover medical expenses and trip cancellation at lower limits.
-Comprehensive policies add higher limits, luggage cover, and broader cancellation reasons.
-For Sri Lanka, comprehensive cover with strong medical evacuation limits is worth considering given the distance from AU.
+Basic plans cover core medical and cancellation expenses.
+Comprehensive policies add evacuation cover, higher limits, luggage protection, and broader cancellation terms.
+Medical evacuation cover is especially worth considering for Sri Lanka.

 ๐Ÿ‘จโ€๐Ÿ‘ฉโ€๐Ÿ‘งโ€๐Ÿ‘ฆ